julienhvillemur/data-analytics-power-bi-report378/README.md

 ## Features

 ## Usage
+The first page of the Power BI report contains the executive summary.
+The summary page provides insights into sales data via visualisations listed in the Data Model section of this file.
+Use the featured slicer in order to analyse sales data between your required date range.

 ### Data Loading
 The project involves analysis of 4 different sample tables.
 The main fact table within this project is the Orders table, which is retrieved from an Azure SQL database.